energinet-open-incubator/innersource-collaboration/guides/decision_making_policy.md

 In such case, you can always pose an alternative suggestion, following our [Contribution Guidelines](Link here), for the community to adress.
 Of course this is not a guarantee that the community will agree with you.

-In any case of interaction on the Project-Origin Github, we expect participants in the community to follow our [Code of Conduct](https://github.com/project-origin/.github/blob/main/CODE_OF_CONDUCT.md).
+In any case of interaction on the Project-Origin Github, the founding partnership expects participants in the community to follow our [Contribution Guidelines](link-here) and behave according to our [Code of Conduct](https://github.com/project-origin/.github/blob/main/CODE_OF_CONDUCT.md).
+If any violating behavior is encountered, the [Trusted Committer](link-here) has the the authority to require modifications and/or ultimately remove the violating content on behalf of the partnership.

 [//]: # (Note that "Contribution Guideline" is linked a lot.
 This document will be created asap)

+## Issues
+Everyone in the community can create issues or add comments and suggestions to others' issues posted here on Project-Origin.

+###

+### Feature Requests

+### Bug Reports

+### RFC

+## Pull requests
+Everyone in the community can create pull requests, or add reviews, comments, and suggestions to others’ pull requests.
+The process for _merging_ pull requests follows the [InnerSource approach]( https://github.com/project-origin/origin-collaboration/blob/main/guides/innersource-short-role-descriptions.md#what-is-the-working-process-using-the-three-roles), where the decision of which pull requests get merged belongs to the Trusted Committer.

+### Timeframe

+To ensure quick merge turnarounds, the merging process for pull requests follows a [lazy consensus approach](link-here) as well, which means that not reacting to a pull request is interpreted as silent consent.
+However, to ensure code quality and consistency with the goals of Project-Origin, **a pull request can only be merged when it is approved by a [Trusted Committer/Maintainer](link-here)**.

 ## Polls
 Polls will be posted in the [Discussion forum](https://github.com/project-origin/origin-collaboration/discussions).
 The decision-making in polls follows a lazy consensus approach, inspired by the [Apache definition](https://community.apache.org/committers/lazyConsensus.html) of the concept.

-If the poll doesn't follow the [Contribution Guidelines](link-here), the trus...
+The poll can have a status of _proposed_, _open_ or _closed_.
+When a poll is _closed_, the outcome of the vote can be considered as decided on.

+[//]: # (Poll - (how) can we attach statusses to these?)

 ### Decision Criteria
 - In Project-Origin the lazy consensus approach entails that silence, or not answering the poll, is consent to whatever gets most votes.
 - If no votes are received, the [default option](contribution-guideline-link-here) will be chosen.
 - If two or more options get the same number of votes, the decision-mandate is given to the partners in the Project-Origin partnership.
-  - In the case where
+The partnership will then choose the decision they find as the In such case, the [Trusted Committer](link-here) will notify the community of the

-If you have any adjustment requests or comments to the poll, provide your feedback in the comment section on the poll.
+- If you have any adjustment requests or comments to the poll, provide your feedback in the comment section on the poll.
-If you do not agree with the result of a poll, you must actively propose an alternative following our [Contribution Guidelines](link-here).
+- If you do not agree with the result of a poll, that is considered as closed, you must actively propose an alternative following our [Contribution Guidelines](link-here).

 ### Answering Timeframe
 The answering deadline should be reasonable, to ensure that the community has the chance to see and react on your poll.
-It is recommended to provide **a time frame on at least 10 working days** to allow for interaction and potentially discussion on and adjustment of the poll.
+It is recommended to provide **a voting time frame on at least 10 working days** from the date that the poll receives the _open_ status.
+This time frame allows for interaction and potentially discussion on and adjustment of the poll.

 #### Urgent decision-making
+If you find that making a decision on your poll is urgent, make sure to label the poll as `urgent`, and tag anyone you know is directly affected by the decision.
+It is always up to the Trusted Committer to accept the poll, and convert its status to _open_.

-Sometimes it may happen that decision-making on a topic is urgent.
-In such case, make sure to tag anyone directly affected by the decision, and mark the poll with the label `urgent` (See the [Labels Contribution Guidelines](link here) for more information on labelling).
+The founding partnership behind Project-Origin can evaluate decision-making on a topic as urgent.
+In such cases, the partners can make a decision fast, to ensure the progress of Project-Origin.
+In such case, the [Trusted Committer](link-here) is responsible for documenting the decision made by the group, and to tag anyone directly affected by the decision.

-## Pull requests
-Everyone in the community can create pull requests, or add reviews, comments, and suggestions to others’ pull requests.
-The process for _merging_ pull requests follows the [InnerSource approach]( https://github.com/project-origin/origin-collaboration/blob/main/guides/innersource-short-role-descriptions.md#what-is-the-working-process-using-the-three-roles), where the decision of which pull requests get merged belongs to the Product Owner and Trusted Committer.
-Time frame

-To ensure quick merge turnarounds, the merging process for pull requests follows a [lazy consensus approach](link-here) as well, which means that not reacting to a pull request is interpreted as silent consent.
-However, to ensure code quality and consistency with the goals of Project-Origin, **a pull request can only be merged when it is approved by a [Trusted Committer/Maintainer](link-here)**.

-## Issues